10 Spells to Field Expensive Creatures (Without Paying Mana Costs) in Magic: The Gathering

 Norwood Priestess is a risk since she arrives with puny 1/1 stats, pitifully weak for a four-cost creature; a single -1/-1 counter or Lightning Bolt instant can defeat her.
 However, Priestess may tap during your turn (before any attackers are declared) to play a green creature from your hand onto the field for free!

 It's as simple as that.
 Assuming Priestess survives, you can continuously field creatures without paying their costs, saving your mana for other spells.
-Strive to get haste on Priestess to let her tap immediately and hexproof or shroud to prevent her being targeted.
+Strive to get haste on Priestess to let her tap immediately and hexproof or shroud to prevent her from being targeted.

 6. Elvish Piper